 - Spells for favorable outcomes and justice (aimed at balance and fairness)

-- Rituals to reveal truth in legal proceedings (for clarity and evidence awareness)
+- Rituals intended to reveal truth in legal proceedings (for clarity and evidence awareness)

 - Protective spells against false accusations (for personal resilience and safety)